-- The researcher who has been reported is notified and an investigation begins.
-One member of the Board is appointed reporter.
+- The accused researcher is informed and an inquiry begins.
+A reporting officer on the Board is appointed.

-- The researcher is invited to submit a statement.
+- The researcher is offered an opportunity to comment.

-- The board may obtain opinions on specific questions from one or more experts, of whom at least one must be at another university.
-The expert’s task is to analyse certain specific questions that are important to the investigation.
-During this process, further materials may be requested and collected.
+- The Board may obtain the opinions of experts, of which at least one is to be from another higher education institution.
+The expert’s task is to analyse certain specific issues that are important to the inquiry.
+During the process, additional documentation may be requested.

-- The University may if necessary obtain an opinion from the Central Ethical Review Board, and must always do so if the person who has made the allegation or the person accused requests this, unless it is clearly unnecessary.
+- The University may, if necessary, seek the opinion of the Central Ethical Review Board, but is always to do so if the person making the allegation or the person being accused desires it and it is not obviously unnecessary.

-- When the expert or experts have made their assessment, the person accused of misconduct is given an opportunity to comment on the assessment.
+- When the experts have made their assessment, the accused individual is to be given an opportunity to comment on the assessment.

-- When the investigation has been completed, the Board delivers a written opinion to the Vice-Chancellor who makes the decision.
+- When the inquiry is completed, the Board writes a statement of opinion for the Vice-Chancellor, who makes the final decision.

-- If the researcher is found guilty of misconduct, the Vice-Chancellor then decides on a process to determine sanctions and disciplinary measures.
+- If the allegations are confirmed, the Vice-Chancellor then decides on a process for possible penalties and disciplinary measures.

-- When relevant, the journal where the researcher’s study has been published and any funding bodies connected with the research are contacted.
+- If the study has been published, the publication concerned and any funding agency are contacted.